Skip to content

 SAMHSA explains the role of prescription medicines in a MAT program and how they work.
 According to the agency, “The prescribed medication operates to normalize brain chemistry, block the euphoric effects of alcohol and opioids, relieve physiological cravings, and normalize body functions without the negative effects of the abused drug.”

-Will Medication-Assisted Treatment Work For Me?
+Will Medication-Assisted Treatment Work for Me?

 Treatment for substance use disorders can involve multiple approaches, so it won’t look the same for everyone.
 Medication-assisted treatment, despite its high marks, might not be for everyone.
 SAMHSA reports that MAT has led to positive results for some people who have tried it.
 Still, MAT is not used as much as one would think, SAMHSA says.

-Some view the use of medications to help people end a substance use disorder as exchanging one dependence for another, but SAMHSA disagrees.
+Some view the use of medications to help end a substance use disorder as exchanging one dependence for another, but SAMHSA disagrees.
 It says that there are no adverse effects when the FDA-approved medications are used in the proper dosages.

 “MAT programs provide a safe and controlled level of medication to overcome the use of an abused opioid,” SAMHSA writes.